teaching-on-testbeds/cloud-chi/index.md

 ![Experiment topology.](images/2-lab-topology-one-port.svg)

+### Set up security groups

+On our "private" network, we have disabled security groups, which means that all network traffic is permitted between devices on this network.

+However, on the Internet-facing network that we use to connect to our hosts, we use protect our compute resources from being compromised by using security groups to *only* permit the kinds of network traffic that we will need for our experiment.
+That is,

+* All outgoing traffic from our compute nodes to the Internet
+* TCP traffic incoming on port 22, which we need to access our resources over SSH
+* TCP traffic incoming on port 80, which we need to accept HTTP connections to our service

+Security groups are shared across the project, so the necessary security groups may already exist if another member of your project has set them up!
+Let's check, and set up if required.

+* On the left side of the interface, expand the "Network" menu
+* Choose the "Security Groups" option

+Look for an entry named `default`, and click "Manage Rules".
+You should see:

+* "Egress" (outgoing) traffic is permitted to any address (`0.0.0.0/0` and `::/0` represent "all IPv4 addresses" and "all IPv6 addresses", respectively), and any port.
+* "Ingress" (incoming) traffic is permitted only from other devices within the same `default` security group

+Go back to "Security Groups".
+Next, look for an entry named `allow-ssh`, and if it exists, click "Manage Rules".
+You should see that this rule permits ingress on TCP port 22, from any IPv4 address.

+*If* `allow-ssh` does not already exist, you should create it:

+* Click "Create Security Group"
+* Set "Name" to `allow-ssh`
+* Set "Description" to "Enable SSH traffic on TCP port 22"
+* Click "Create Security Group"

+then, click "Manage Rules" next to your newly created security group, and "Add Rule":

+* Set "Rule" to "Custom TCP Rule"
+* Set "Direction" to "Ingress"
+* Set "Open Port" to "Port"
+* Set "Port" to 22
+* Set "Remote" to "CIDR"
+* Set "CIDR" to `0.0.0.0/0`

+and click "Add".

+Go back to "Security Groups".
+Look for an entry named `allow-http-80`, and if it exists, click "Manage Rules".
+You should see that this rule permits ingress on TCP port 80, from any IPv4 address.

+*If* `allow-http-80` does not already exist, you should create it:

+* Click "Create Security Group"
+* Set "Name" to `allow-http-80`
+* Set "Description" to "Enable HTTP traffic on TCP port 80"
+* Click "Create Security Group"

+then, click "Manage Rules" next to your newly created security group, and "Add Rule":

+* Set "Rule" to "Custom TCP Rule"
+* Set "Direction" to "Ingress"
+* Set "Open Port" to "Port"
+* Set "Port" to 80
+* Set "Remote" to "CIDR"
+* Set "CIDR" to `0.0.0.0/0`

+and click "Add".

 ### Reserve a VM instance

 Chameleon Cloud uses reserved VMs, so before we can provision a VM instance, we must make a reservation.
 General compute VMs are generally not scarce resources, so we can make this reservation immediately before provisioning the instance - we don't have to make it in advance.
 (For resources that are more in demand, like some types of GPU resources, we would need to make an advance reservation.)